pose/esprimaq/README.md

 ### FAQ

 #### Why another esprima query/selector library?
-I wanted some simpler and CSS-selector-free way of querying esprima ASTs
+I wanted a simpler and CSS-selector-free alternative to query esprima ASTs.

 #### Do you know any cool CSS-based alternatives?
 Yes, check these projects: